margreta/car-rental/read_me.md

 ## **Data**
 The program uses two csv datasets, one named cars.csv and another named booking.csv.
-You can find them here: [here] (https://github.com/margreta/car-rental/tree/master/Iceberg_classes/data)
+You can find them here: (https://github.com/margreta/car-rental/tree/master/Iceberg_classes/data)

 Cars.csv contains information about all registered cars.
 The informations are the license plate number, type of the car, the price per day and if the car is available, rented or unavailable.
 In the system you can look up the car by the license plate number.